Dhiali/super-dashboard/README.md

 - Expand the timeline feature with more granular historical data.
 - Improve accessibility and add localization for multiple languages.
 - Optimize performance for large datasets and mobile devices.
+- Implementing a caching system for frequently accessed character data.

 ---